-We’re also eternally grateful for all of those staff, officials and volunteers who worked tirelessly for us here at the NSAF all weekend long.
-We’d also like to thank our partners at Runnerspace.com, who produced another great webcast, web site (NBNationalsIn.com) and library of videos and photos.
+We’re also filled with gratitude for our staff, officials and volunteers who serve with us during this wonderful event with us all weekend long.
+And a huge thanks to our partners at Runnerspace.com, who produced another super webcast, web site and library of videos and photos.
 Some key links: NBNationals.com | FULL RESULTS | NBNI Home | Interviews on NSAF Facebook.

-Then we hope you all noticed the great Meet Record Banners, produced with our Official Bib Printer, Athlete RaceNumbers – and that all of you at NBNI saved your meet bibs to commemorate the special weekend.
+Thanks to our Official Bib Printer, Athlete Race Numbers.
 Meet Directors, check out their site for your own meets and use the handy NSAF16 code to receive a discount.

 The Championship races are for those who have made the qualifying standards for those events.
 The Emerging Elite is for those who have not quite made those standards.
 The Emerging Elite Division is open to any high school athlete who has made the Emerging Elite standards, whether they be Freshman, Sophomores, Juniors or Seniors.